 A coin is a small metal disc that we use as money.
 The United States Mint is the government agency that makes U.S. coins.
-Did you know that the Mint makes more than one billion coins a year?
+Did you know that the Mint makes more than 10 billion coins a year?
 Cha-ching!

 Each coin is made of different metals, designs, and sizes, but every coin has two sides: an obverse (heads) and a reverse (tails).

 - The outer surface, which can have lettering, reeding, or designs on it, is called the edge.
 Near the edge is the raised area called the rim.

 - Both sides of the coin feature designs and artwork, often including an image of a person from the neck up, known as a bust.

 - The blank area of background on a coin is called the field.
 The term relief refers to the depth of the markings on the coin and how much they are raised above the field.

 - Small letters show where the coin was minted, known as the mint mark, and the initials of the sculptor or artist who designed and/or sculpted the coin.
 Other writing on a coin includes the date and the inscription.

 The Mint makes many coins and medals, but they are not all worth the same.
 Below are the coins that we make the most and details about their value, composition, weight, diameter, and thickness.